zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.2.1 2020-12-02 【 Modified “Order details acquisition” interface (When querying cancelation data of orders that have not been partially filled, if “created_at” and “order_type” parameters are not uploaded, the data that can be queried reduced from last 12 hours to last 2 hours.); modified “Query history orders” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.); modified “Query history orders via multiple fields” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.)】

+### 1、Modified “Order details acquisition” interface (When querying cancelation data of orders that have not been partially filled, if “created_at” and “order_type” parameters are not uploaded, the data that can be queried reduced from last 12 hours to last 2 hours.)

+  - Interface Name：Order details acquisition

+  - Interface Type：private

+  - Interface URL：api/v1/contract_order_detail

+### 2、modified “Query history orders” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.)

+  - Interface Name：Get History Orders

+  - Interface Type：private

+  - Interface URL：api/v1/contract_hisorders

+### 3、modified “Query history orders via multiple fields” interface (When querying cancelation data of orders that have not been partially filled, the data that can be retained reduced from last 24 hours to last 2 hours.)

+  - Interface Name：Query history orders via multiple fields

+  - Interface Type：private

+  - Interface URL：api/v1/contract_hisorders_exact

 ## 1.2.0 2020-11-24 【 Added: Query historical settlement records of the platform interface.
 Modified:  Added fields of return parameter for "Query Liquidation Orders" interface and "Subscribe Liquidation Order Data" interface】

 ### 1、Added “Query historical settlement records of the platform” interface